utk-eecs-crumpton-tas/cs102-handbook/docs/debugging/segmentation-faults.md

 Since the program crashes before it prints out the line `I will not print`, but after it prints out the line `I will print`, we know that the line that caused the segmentation fault is `integers[0] += integers[10];`.

 By this way of adding print statements to our code, we can find the line of code that caused the segmentation fault.

-{/* ### Using GDB */}

-{/* :::note `gdb` prerequisites */}

-{/* If you're not on the lab machines, you'll need to install `gdb` yourself if you haven't already.
-You can find `gdb` installation instructions in link:"/docs/general/installing-g++?os=windows#installing-gdb" . */}

-{/* ::: */}

-{/* The best way to debug trickier segmentation faults is to use GDB.
-GDB is a debugger that allows you to step through your program line-by-line and inspect the state of your program at any point.
-You can use GDB to find the line of code that caused the segmentation fault. */}

-{/* If you haven't already, I recommend reading our link:"/docs/debugging/gdb" to get familiar with `gdb`. */}